All Episodes

 That's really good news.

-Like, we don't wake up every morning saying, I wonder who I married today.
+I mean, I was saying this to my wife the other day: like, we don't wake up every morning saying, I wonder who I married today.

-Like, I don't wake up and say, well, what can I do just for myself, and I don't care about my family or my friends or the world.
+Like, I don't wake up and say, well, what can I do just for myself?

-Like, no, I I wake up saying, what good can I do to my family, my friends, the world as a whole today, and that's the way that I roll, and that I mean, it happens to give me great happiness as well.
+Like, no, I wake up saying, what good can I do to my family, my friends, the world as a whole today?

-And uh it also helps me avoid the regret of having significant abilities and wasting them on transitory selfishness.
+And it also helps me avoid the regret of having significant abilities and wasting them on transitory selfishness.

-So my wife wakes up and is, you know, good natured and wonderful and funny and affectionate and all of that.
+So my wife wakes up and is you know, good-natured and wonderful and funny and affectionate and all of that.

 I mean, I hope that you don't come to these shows after 20 years almost and say, gee, I wonder if he's going to start promoting collectivism, mysticism, and political tyranny.

-So consistency is good.
+So, consistency is good.

 And consistency is required for love, right?